Nick Barraclough delves into the world of backing vocalists.

 BBC Radio Ulster

-Nicola Heywood Thomas previews the best of the Welsh contemporary arts scene.
+Nicola Heywood Thomas rounds up the best of the Welsh contemporary arts scene

 BBC Radio Wales